MontrealCorpusTools/ISCAN/README.md

 instructions for a fully operational ISCAN server, please see the [ISCAN SPADE server repository](https://github.com/MontrealCorpusTools/iscan-spade-server) for an example configuration and more instructions.

+Documentation for ISCAN, as well as tutorials, can be found [here](https://iscan.readthedocs.io/).